Summer Research Programs for Undergraduates

-On the WSU Pullman campus, several summer-only Research Experience for Undergraduates (REUs) programs (sponsored by the National Science Foundation) and additional REU-related projects engage dozens of students in mentored research.
-Students from WSU as well as several other universities participate at WSU.
-The newest programs are in chemistry and atmospheric research, both launched for summer 2009.
-Physics also had an REU program in summer 2009.
+On the WSU Pullman campus, several summer-only Research Experience for Undergraduates (REUs) programs (sponsored by the National Science Foundation) and additional similar projects engage dozens of students in mentored research.
+Students from WSU as well as several other universities participate while in Pullman.

-REU projects involve students in ongoing research programs or in research projects specifically designed for the REU program.
+Summer research projects involve students in ongoing research programs or in research projects specifically designed for the summer.
 Students are granted stipends and, in many cases, assistance with housing and travel.

 Undergraduate students supported with NSF funds must be citizens or permanent residents of the U.S. REU programs are available in the U.S. and overseas.

 Participants share their summer's work at the annual Summer Undergraduate Research Poster Session in early August.
 More information about the event and abstract booklets from past year are available online.

 “Atmospheric Chemistry and Climate Change: Measurements and Modeling in the Pacific Northwest,” led by Shelley Pressley, director of Undergraduate Research